This webpage contains affiliate links. If you choose to make a purchase through our link, we receive a commission at no extra cost to you.

 The Adachi Museum of Art is a must-see spot for art lovers visiting Matsue.
 Zenko Adachi founded the museum in 1980, and it features a permanent collection of paintings and ceramics and contemporary art.
 However, the show's real star is the 40-acre garden, which has been referred to as a "living painting."
 This beautiful garden is worth a visit.

 It is a beautiful garden that has been voted the best garden in Japan many times.
 The gardens are very well-maintained and offer a great deal of beauty and peace to those who visit.
+Remember, it's about an hour drive from Matsue, so it's more of a day trip option.

 Lake Shinji is a large and beautiful lake in Matsue, Shimane Prefecture, Japan.
 It is the seventh-largest lake in Japan and is a popular spot for locals and tourists alike because of its stunning scenery and abundance of activities.
 There are many things to do around the lake, including swimming, fishing, boating, and hiking.